 - 8-week summer session with 24 hours of instruction per week

-- Access to American native-speaking student-mentors who work with ELP students in and out of the classroom
+- American native-speaking student-mentors who work with ELP students in and out of the classroom

 - Weekly cultural and educational field trips to museums and other destinations